chericito/mobohubb-docs/docs/Quick Start/onboarding/employees-first-steps.md

 This identity verification method uses a combination of email and password to allow access.
 The password can be changed by a portal administrator, while the username will be retained.

+### No More Domain and Pin

+Previously, users needed a domain and pin to verify identity.
+Now, **Mobohubb** offers multiple login methods:

+* **Email verification code**
+* **SMS verification code**
+* **Username & password**

+**If you’re an existing user logging in for the first time, you can still use your domain and pin initially.
+However, you’ll then be required to update your email and phone number to take advantage of the new login methods.**

 ## Mobile App

 1. **Enter your email**